 What is Breast Lift Surgery?

-A breast lift, or mastopexy, is a surgical procedure to raise and reshape your sagging breasts.
-A mastopexy can also reduce the size of the areola, the darker skin surrounding the nipple.
-If your breasts are small or have lost volume-for example after pregnancy-breast implants inserted in conjunction with a breast lift can increase both their firmness and their size.
+A breast lift, or mastopexy, is a surgical procedure to raise & reshape sagging breasts and reinforce skin stretch.
+A mastopexy can also reduce the size of the areolas, darker skin surrounding the nipples.
+Even if your breasts are smaller, you may still be a candidate for a lift.
+Implants can be inserted in conjunction with a breast lift, and can help with increasing firmness and size.

-There are many reasons why a person may opt to have breast lift surgery, but any surgical decision like this should always be consulted with your doctor first.
-While you may have sagging breasts, or want to enhance the appearance of your chest, you always want to be sure that you are a good candidate for the surgery.
-We put your safety as our top priority.
+There are many reasons why a woman may opt to have breast lift surgery, but with any surgical decision, you should always consider your plastic surgeon’s recommendations first, before deciding it is the right surgery for you.
+While you may have sagging breasts or want to enhance the appearance of your chest, you always want to make sure you are a good candidate for the surgery.
+Your safety is our top priority.

-Before consulting with your doctor though, there are some things that can tell you if breast lift surgery is right for you.
+Before consulting with your doctor, here are some factors that may help you decide if breast lift surgery is right for you:

-Breast are asymmetrical or oddly shaped – If you’re breasts are different sizes or shapes, a breast lift may be able to help with these issues.
-Since a breast lift reshapes, as well as lifts, the breasts, this technique can be used to help with oddly shaped, or asymmetrical breasts.
+Breasts are asymmetrical or oddly shaped – If your breasts differ in size or structure, a breast lift might be beneficial.
+Since a mastopexy not only lifts the breasts, but also reshapes and restores, this technique can be used to help with oddly shaped or uneven breasts.

-Misaligned Nipples, Low Nipples, Sagging – If you’re nipples point towards the floor or appear below the crease of your breast, as they sag, then you may be a good candidate for a breast lift.
-The nipples are very good indicators of breast sagging and can be used to quickly gauge whether or not you may benefit from surgery.
+Misaligned Nipples, Low Nipples, Sagging – If your nipples point towards the floor or appear to significantly fall below the crease of your breasts, then you may be a good candidate for a lift.
+The nipples are effective indicators of sagging and stretch and can be used to quickly gauge what might be best for you.

-Sagging breasts can happen for a number of reasons, some of which you may not even think about, but the main causes of sagging breasts are gravity, combined with age, and weight gain and loss, due to fluctuations in body weight, or pregnancy.
-If you’re noticing your breasts sagging and think you might be a good candidate for a breast lift procedure, please contact Dr. Adams Plastic Surgery in Dallas, TX today!
+Breasts need restoration- Sagging breasts can occur for a number of reasons, some of which you may not even think about, but the main causes of sagging breasts and stretched breast skin are gravity, age, genetics, and weight fluctuations from pregnancy, weight loss, or general weight gain.
+If you notice your breasts are sagging and think you might be a good candidate for a breast lift procedure, please contact Dr. Adams Plastic Surgery in Dallas, TX today!

 Breast Lift Examples

-There are a number of different types of breast lift surgeries that Dr. Adams performs at his office in Dallas, TX.
-Whether you’re looking for a traditional breast lift, a breast lift with nipple repositioning, or a breast lift with mesh, Dr. Adams Plastic Surgery is here to help answer any questions you may have, as well as provide information regarding these types of surgeries.
+There are a number of surgical options for this type of procedure and several different types of breast lift approaches that Dr. Adams performs at his office.
+Whether you’re looking for a traditional breast lift, a mini breast lift, a breast lift with nipple repositioning, a breast lift with implants, or a breast lift with additional P4HB surgical scaffold, Dr. Adams Plastic Surgery is here to help answer any questions you may have, as well as provide detailed information regarding your optimal surgical options.

 Breast Lift with Re-positioning of Breast tissue